captainbrosset/patrickbrosset.com/content/articles/2022-10-24-do-you-really-understand-CSS-radial-gradients.md

 50% 40px,
 50% 200px;
 "></div>

+_Note: this last one doesn't work on Safari, if you know why, let me know 😀_.

 While these are purely decorative examples, and unlikely to be useful on real websites, CSS gradients, both radial, [linear](/articles/2015-03-27-do-you-really-understand-CSS-linear-gradients/), and [conic](https://developer.mozilla.org/docs/Web/CSS/gradient/conic-gradient), offer a lot of flexibility when it comes to drawing details in the background of elements without having to add more elements to your document.